edwin3v3/ibstore/README.md

    npm install
    ```

-4. Open your browser and visit `http://localhost:5501` or whichever Live URL Your Editor provides
+4. Open your browser and visit `http://localhost:5501` or whichever Local live server Your Code Editor provides or your Local Setup has afforded you.

+    **Note**: VS Code Editor does a good job of providing a Live Server

 ## Technologies Used